-Thor Espresso Bar
+Thor Espresso Bar on Bathurst

 Thor Espresso Bar pulled its inaugural shot for the public last Wednesday after a three-month-long construction delay.
 Rather than twiddle their anxious fingers, co-owners Patrick Tu and Tom Junek used the time to master their Slayer, a nifty espresso machine tweeted by Thor as the coolest espresso machine on the planet .